Interior Design Degree

 Opting for a 2-year associate’s degree in interior design won’t likely make students eligible for an interior designer position, but it can be a good segue into the subject.
 The curriculum will include 3D design, history of design, and design fundamentals.

 Careers for graduates with an Associate in Interior Design: Interior Design Assistant.
 The average salary for this level of education is between $35,000 and $40,000.

 The standard degree in this field is a baccalaureate, which usually takes four years to complete.
 A bachelor’s will expand upon the curriculum offered at the associate level, including knowledge on how to read blueprints, understand building codes as well as safety regulations, and use computer-aided drafting systems.
 The curriculum will also likely include courses on interior lighting, use of color, architecture, floral design, ergonomics, and professional practice.
 Psychology classes often play a role in interior design programs, as well.
 There will often be an option to specialize in specific types of interior design, such as in creating environmentally friendly spaces or set design for films or theatre.

 A baccalaureate in interior design can come in two forms, as a Bachelor of Arts (BA) in Interior Design and a Bachelor of Fine Arts (BFA) in Interior Design.
-The BA will focus more on liberal arts course in conjunction with major course, while the BFA is often considered more a pre-professional degree, with most of students’ time spent in major classes.
+The BA will focus more on liberal arts courses in conjunction with major courses, while the BFA is often considered more a pre-professional degree with most of students’ time spent in major classes.